+Buy online.
 There are a growing number of online galleries selling original artworks at various prices.
 An easy way to familiarise yourself with different styles and see what you like.
-Rise Art or Artfinder are good places to start.
+Rise Art is one of them.
 They have some more great tips on what to look out for when buying art.
 Oh, and if you don’t want to buy, you can rent!
 How cool is that?

-buying art On a budget? on the hunt for something vintage?
+On a budget?
+Or maybe on the hunt for something more vintage?

 The local auction house will have plenty of artworks too.
 Have a look in their online catalogue of items to see if it is worth bidding.
 You’d be surprised how often you could pick up a framed original for less than £50.
 Of course, as with markets and charity shops: it is hit or miss, but certainly a good way of buying quirky art on a budget.